Samuel Tak Lee: Philanthropy

 In 2007, Lee donated US$9 million to Hong Kong's Diocesan Boys' School, of which he was a student between 1951 and 1958.
 The donation was made to fund residential student growth with a new dormitory block for the school.
 One of Lee's sons was studying at the school at that time.

 Lee donated US$118 million in 2015 to the Massachusetts Institute of Technology, to be used to establish a real estate entrepreneurship lab focused on China.
 The lab has been researching the impact of poor urban air quality on residents' health, social lives and behaviour.

-Personal life
+Personal life and death

-Lee is married with seven children and lives between Hong Kong and London.
-He reportedly owns the yachts Pelorus and Kogo.
-The Lee family reported owns a Boeing aircraft and a large car collection.
+Lee was married to Irene Tak Lee, had seven children and lived between Hong Kong and London.
+He reportedly owned the yachts Pelorus and Kogo.
+The Lee family reportedly owns a Boeing aircraft and a large car collection.

-Lee maintains a low profile and rarely speaks out about his many business dealings.
-According to media reports and court documents Lee has a colourful personal life.
+Lee maintained a low profile and rarely spoke out about his many business dealings.
+According to media reports and court documents Lee had a colourful personal life.

-Samuel's son, Samathur Li Kin-kan, is famous for his divorce settlement, which the court of Hong Kong awarded his ex-wife HK$1.2 billion.
+Samuel's son, Samathur Li Kin-kan, is well-known for his divorce settlement, which the court of Hong Kong awarded his ex-wife HK$1.2 billion.

+Lee died at his home in London, on 24 May 2026, at the age of 87.